ionelmc/python-tblib/README.rst

 .. end-badges

+Traceback serialization library.

+* Free software: BSD license

+It allows you to:

-Traceback fiddling library.
-For now allows you to pickle tracebacks and raise exceptions with pickled tracebacks in different processes.
+* Pickle tracebacks and raise exceptions with pickled tracebacks in different processes.
   This allows better error handling when running code over multiple processes (imagine multiprocessing, billiard, futures, celery etc).

-* Free software: BSD license
+* Parse traceback strings and raise with the parsed tracebacks.

 Installation
 ============